 u-uum!
 Pur-leaaase!”
 I remember it like it was yesterday: our local independent video shop, its sharp fluorescent ceiling lights flooding down over twelve-year-old me and mother dearest, whose stern visage told that she was decidedly unimpressed by the ‘15’ rated videotape I was waving about in front of her.
 This was far from the first occasion that we had come to blows over my choice of title—Clueless (1995) was “too silly; all about boys and clothes!” she’d told me when I tried, and failed, to rent it two years previously—but I was determined it would be the last.
 I was nearly a teenager, after all, and mature for my age.
 What did she think?
 That I would morph into a juvenile delinquent overnight because of a four-letter expletive or a spot of softcore shagging?

 If I can persuade her to let me rent this, I thought, then I’ve cracked it.
 No more Walt Disneys, kiddie-centric comedies, or castrated action capers for me!
 I had decided that this video right here was to be my gateway to the Grown-Up Film Arena: a cinematic world full of bloodshed, bottoms and breasts; of hardboiled storytelling and obsidian humour.
 With that mouth-watering prospect in mind, I painted on my absolute best Puppy Dog face and stood there with all the surly, pre-teen petulance I could muster.
 What’s the problem?!
 I almost spat out.
 I’ve seen waaay worse on TV!

 Other, more elusive titles—ones that carried the coveted ‘18’ emblem—I had to source elsewhere.
 The recent acquisition of my first-ever debit card (a gadget that fast became my best buddy and confidant) led to an enslaving obsession with eBay and Amazon, places that facilitated my hunt for whichever treats I’d missed out on at the pictures: Scream (1996), Urban Legend and Halloween: H20 (both ’98) for instance—not to mention a slew of entries in the Children of the Corn and Amityville sagas; jewels such as Psycho II (1983) and Popcorn (1991); and stone-cold classics ranging from Night of the Living Dead (1968) to The Exorcist (1974) and Se7en (1995).

-I could tell from the sheer weight of the item that had been dumped unceremoniously on the floor in front of me—an ancient, Herculean-sized suitcase covered in decades’ worth of dust and grime—that the task would not be easy one.
-My first inclination was to simply ignore it and instruct dad to get rid of the case and its contents.
-The day was growing tired, and I was eager to get home after a pleasant weekend stay with the ’rents.
+I could tell from the sheer weight of the item that had been dumped on the floor in front of me—an ancient, Herculean-sized suitcase covered in decades’ worth of dust and grime—that the task would not be easy one.
+My first inclination was simply to ignore it, and instruct dad to dispose of the case and its contents.
+The day was growing tired and I was eager to return home after a pleasant weekend stay with the ’rents.
 Sod it, I’ll just have a quick rummage and tell him to get rid of it all.
 Job’s a good ’un!
 With great reluctance, I fought with the chrome buckled straps and ever so slowly lifted the lid.

 I’m afraid that’s easier said than done, dad.
-I want them all.
+You see, I want them all.